FartyPants/BlockWriter/README.md

 It's basically a structured way how to write short scenes where you instruct LLM what should be in the next scene.
 Unlike normal chat you can change the prompt and response at any time and history (by simply overwriting the text), regenerate, etc... and the full text dynamically adjust to that.

 ## Note
-I have a parallel project called DynaChat that is oriented on chatting with the model while uses simillar idea of dynamic history. https://github.com/FartyPants/DynaChat
+I have a parallel project called [DynaChat](https://github.com/FartyPants/DynaChat) that is oriented on chatting with the model while using simillar idea of dynamic history.

 ![image](https://github.com/FartyPants/BlockWriter/assets/23346289/8b1639c6-4cd0-4542-9c28-4f07946b4f9d)